romoashley/p8105_final_mental_health/EDA_AR.md

 ```

 I created a data frame where I grouped by states to determine the number
-of total services, which includes the services received and not
+of total services, which includes the services received as well as the
-received, as well as the number of services not received.
+number of services not received.

 ``` r
 states_df =